Speakers

 Read more about Dr. Duchemin

 Since 2018, at the Institut Pasteur of French Guiana, he has been leading projects targeting the rich Amazonian diversity in the field (transmission factors, trapping), as well as the laboratory (BSL3 insectary) to detail the local and emerging arboviruses.
-He is also very interested by the behavior of mosquitoes and the viral neurotropism.
-A strong interest in Public Health and sustainability drove me to address the question of alternatives to chemical vector control.

 Dr. Kirk Douglas